sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 **Suggested Equipment (Cost 60 credits):** fleet uniform, personal communicator (badge), tactical baton.

 ***Feature: Fleet Rank.*** You hold military rank in the Fleet, whether you are in active duty or in the reserves.
-You can use the Fleetís vast resources under request, though such use is scrutinized by your superiors.
+You can use the Fleet√≠s vast resources under request, though such use is scrutinized by your superiors.
 Minor information or replacement equipment is expected, but access to more powerful equipment (such a starship) or classified information will be harder to justify and may be outright denied without further explanation.

 ***Adventures and Advancement.*** In the course of your voidrunning, if you engage with alien civilizations in a respectful and peaceful manner, you might achieve a promotion.
-If you do so, use of your fleet rank feature becomes easier and, at the Narratorís discretion, you might be awarded command over your own starship.
+If you do so, use of your fleet rank feature becomes easier and, at the Narrator√≠s discretion, you might be awarded command over your own starship.

 ***Connection and Memento.*** Roll 1d10, choose, or make up your own.